Skip to Content

 Ports Of Hawaii

-There are eight primary islands in Hawaii, all formed from significant volcanic activity as the Pacific Plate shifts slowly northwesterly.
-Cruising from Vancouver, your ship will stop at three to four Hawaiian Islands, depending on your itinerary.
+There are eight primary islands in Hawaii, all formed from significant volcanic activity.
+Cruises from Vancouver stop at three to four islands, depending on the itinerary.

 The most commonly visited islands are Oahu, Maui, Big Island (Hawaii), and sometimes Kauai.
 Honolulu on Oahu is the major cruise port and services both one-way cruises and roundtrip itineraries on Norwegian’s Pride of America.

 Hawaii or the Big Island is the most prominent and youngest island.
 Due to its size, cruise ships visit two ports, Kona and Hilo, and sail past the impressive Kilauea volcano.
-Cruises around Hawaii can also stop at Lahaina or Kahului, on Maui, and Nawiliwili on Kauai.
+Cruises around Hawaii can also stop at Kahului on Maui, and Nawiliwili on Kauai.

-Of the Hawaiian cruise ports, passengers must tender at Lahaina and Kona.
-Should you choose a cruise or 12 or 13 days, your itinerary may include two days in one port.
+Of the Hawaiian cruise ports, passengers must tender in Kona.
+Should you choose a cruise of 12 or 13 days, the itinerary may include two days in one port.

 Kona